The Negeri Sembilan Crisis Just Changed Shape: From Royal Dispute to a Political Play

 Perikatan Nasional (PN): 5 seats (opposition)

 A simple majority in the 36-seat DUN is 19 votes.
-Should the 14 UMNO ADUN vote against the government, PH would be left with 17, below the threshold.
-Later on 27 April, UMNO confirmed it would align with PN to form a new state government, bringing the combined bloc to exactly 19 seats.
+The PH-BN union have 31 seats.
+However, on 27 April at 10am, UMNO Chair Jalaluddin Alias announced that UMNO had withdrawn support for the state government.
+Later, it announced that it would align with PN to form a new state government, bringing the combined bloc to exactly 19 seats.

 Free Malaysia Today reports the withdrawal is directly linked to the chieftains’ move against the Yang di-Pertuan Besar.
 Jalaluddin himself cited the royal crisis as the trigger.